-Out and about in Tauranga or the Western Bay of Plenty with the kids?
-Here are five things to do in the region for family fun all day long.
+Out and about in Tauranga or the Western Bay of Plenty with the kids these holidays?
+Here are five great day outings that'll guarantee family fun!

 1. Waterfront + Hairy Maclary & Friends + TAG